-The percentage values must be present for the values to be exported (see Measure Targets).
-If they are not read then the file will show a -1.0% value in place of the reading.
+The percentage values must be present for the values to be exported (see Measure Targets above).
+If they are not read then the file will 1.0% value in place of the reading

-- Order value Choose whether to export the file in CMYK of KCMY order. - Separate Values With Choose whether to separate the values with a tab character or a space. - Cancel Cancels the Export action. - Export Displays a file chooser allowing you to enter a name and select a location where the file will be saved.
+- show a -1.0% value in place of the reading. - Order value Choose whether to export the file in CMYK of KCMY order. - Separate Values With Choose whether to separate the values with a tab character or a space. - Cancel Cancels the Export action. - Export Displays a file chooser allowing you to enter a name and select a location where the file will be saved.